Should I hire a private investigator?

 Some investigators require a retainer to be applied against fees for services rendered.
 Be advised that in some states, if the evidence that the investigator presents to the court is relevant to your case, you can ask the judge to make your spouse pay part or all of the cost.
 This is entirely up to the courts and is not guaranteed.
 You should ask your attorney about this.

-Let me make it as simple as I can – don’t ever try to conduct an investigation on your own.
+Let us be very clear and concise about something – don’t ever try to conduct an investigation on your own.

 There are too many pitfalls involved – from inadvertently tipping off the other party to conducting some form of surveillance that you didn’t realize was illegal.
 You can’t tap a phone, even if you own it.
 You can’t record someone you’re not in a conversation with.
 These are felonies and if you’re caught, you’ll go to jail.
 And what’s worse is any evidence you obtain by illegal means can’t be used in a court of law.
 You’ve wasted your time and possibly have a record now because you didn’t hire a professional.